HandBrake/HandBrake-docs/CONTRIBUTING.markdown

 *Everyone should first [read the existing docs](https://handbrake.fr/docs/) before submitting changes*.

-If you're a non-technical person, feel free to suggest changes via the [HandBrake Community Forums](https://forum.handbrake.fr) (registration is free) or [open an issue on GitHub](https://github.com/HandBrake/HandBrake-docs/issues) (also free).
-To report minor issues (typos, etc.) or to ask questions, say hi on the [HandBrake IRC channel](https://handbrake.fr/community.php).
+If you're a non-technical person, feel free to suggest changes via [Github Discussions](https://github.com/HandBrake/HandBrake/discussions) or [open an issue on GitHub](https://github.com/HandBrake/HandBrake-docs/issues).
+You can also find us on the [HandBrake IRC channels](https://handbrake.fr/community.php).

 You may work directly on the source documents by [creating a GitHub account](https://github.com/join) and forking [HandBrake/HandBrake-docs](https://github.com/HandBrake/HandBrake-docs/).
 See *Working with the source files* for more information.